tap-ir/tap-ir.github.io/README.md

 #### Creating timeline

-To create a timeline you can use the `xtimeline` command just provide the starting date, the end date and the name of file where to output the timeline.
+To create a timeline you can use the `xtimeline` command.
+Just provide the starting date, the end date and the name of file where to output the timeline :

 ```bash